IHE/ITI.Topologies/topologies.md

 ## 1.2 Intended Audience

-The intended audience of this white paper includes those involved in promoting, coordinating, architecting or participating in federated exchange across existing health information sharing networks.
+The intended audience of this white paper includes those involved in promoting, coordinating, architecting, or participating in federated exchange across existing health information sharing networks.
-This paper covers high level data exchange philosophies and architectures, but does not cover implementation details.
+This white paper covers high level data exchange philosophies and architectures, but does not cover implementation details.
 Such details can be found in the underlying IHE profiles leveraged here.
 Furthermore, the intended audience is assumed to have a strong understanding of document sharing communities and other topics covered in the ITI HIE White Paper.

 Some intended audiences include: